864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 • Production Flexibility & Configurability

-The main advantage of CPS, or cyber manufacturing, has over traditional manufacturing management systems (e.g., experience-based management systems) is that it relies entirely on evidence to keep the real-world and digital-world connected to manage assets and assess risks and opportunities.
+The main advantage of CPS, or cyber manufacturing, over traditional manufacturing management systems (e.g., experience-based management systems) is that it relies entirely on evidence to keep the real-world and digital world connected to manage assets and assess risks and opportunities.

 The main technology driving CPS is sensory-based communication tech such as wireless sensors that monitor the environment of a manufacturing facility.